 GREENER PASTURES: Farm equipment maker Deere posted a bigger profit and better sales than analysts expected, and it also gave surprisingly strong forecasts for its new fiscal year.
 The stock climbed $3.96, or 2.8 percent, to $143.19.

 STILL NO: Industrial equipment and software maker Rockwell Automation said it rejected another offer from Emerson Electric.
 Rockwell said the third bid was still too low and not in the best interest of the company.
 Emerson offered to buy Rockwell for $200 a share in August, raised it in October, and then bumped its bid to $225 a share, or about $29 billion, last week.
 Emerson rose $1.65, or 2.7 percent, to $61.97 and Rockwell fell $1.18, or 0.6 percent, to $191.84.

 PAINT BY NUMBERS: Axalta Coating Systems climbed after it ended talks with one potential suitor but said it is talking to Nippon Paint about a possible sale.
 Axalta entered into talks with Dutch company AkzoNobel recently, but it said Wednesday that those discussions have ended.
 Axalta rose $1.48, or 4.4 percent, to $35.35.

-BONDS: Bond prices were little changed.
-The yield on the 10-year Treasury note stayed at 2.23 percent.
+BONDS: Bond prices edged higher.
+The yield on the 10-year Treasury note fell to 2.34 percent from 2.36 percent.

-AP Markets Writer Marley Jay contributed to this story.
-He can be reached at http://twitter.com/MarleyJayAP His work can be found at https://apnews.com/search/marley%20jay
+AP Markets Writer Marley Jay can be reached at http://twitter.com/MarleyJayAP His work can be found at https://apnews.com/search/marley%20jayt